KaveIO/Eskapade/docs/source/package_structure.rst

 convention, the names of the module and class are both the link name, the former in snake case and the latter in camel case.
 For example, the module ``read_to_df`` defines the link class ``ReadToDf``.

-Unit tests are defined in modules in the ``tests`` directory.
-Ideally, there is a test module for each (link) module in the Eskapade subpackage.
-Optionally, integration tests are implemented in ``tests/integration``.
-For the ``eskapade.analysis`` package, there is the module ``test_tutorial_macros`` with integration tests that run the tutorial macros corresponding to this package.

 Subpackages
 -----------